Cleaning Up Articles with Spam Comment Software

 Benefits to using software help

-Most of these are built to include a scheduler to make working easier.
-The task is simplified to making certain the job is done on a certain day of the week or a specific time each day.
+Most of these are built to include a scheduler to make working and organizing easier.
+The task is simplified to assure a job is done on a certain day of the week or a specific time each day.
+This is great for those writers who get creative juices flowing and build lots of work or generate postings only on certain days of the week, but post daily.

 Removing unwanted and unneeded material from a blog is beneficial in loading time.
-The speed at which a blog loads is part of the magical formula for search engines.
+The speed of blog loading time is part of the magical formula for search engines.
 More importantly, readers lose interest quickly in blog post they need to wait for.
-Loading at quickly as possible is a bloggers dream.
+Loading as quickly as possible is a dream of true for rankings.
 The faster it gets done the better.

 Not one hundred percent effective